oskarnesheim/WebDev_project1/README.md

 + Done
 ```

-**Commen:** A user can choose favorites by clicking on the star after the cityname.
+**Comment:** A user can choose favorites by clicking on the star after the cityname.
 The favorites will be saved in localstorage and will be available the next time the user visits the webpage.

 ```diff
 The page should be responsive and work well on both desktop and mobile devices.